cdepillabout/open-blog-posts/2021-12-20-purescript2nix.md

 This produces a derivation that will build your source code.

-The `purescript2nix` repo contains an
+The `purescript2nix` repository contains an
 [example package](https://github.com/cdepillabout/purescript2nix/blob/d16ed5b38a26ea72d114cc0e3df0db5bd20e902b/nix/overlay.nix#L8-L17)
 that you may want to play around with.